 ITS offers various conferencing and collaboration services for students.
-VU Live, Vanderbilt's Microsoft Live implementation, offers Skydrive, 25 GB of network file space, and Office Live, Web versions of Microsoft Office applications, at its.vanderbilt.edu/vulive.
-Vanderbilt's blog service offers Wordpress Blogs at web.vanderbilt.edu/blog/.
+Vanderbilt's blog service offers Wordpress Blogs at my.vanderbilt.edu.
 Audio and video conferencing via desktop or a Polycom bridge, and the ITS podcast studio are just a few of the services available.
-See its. vanderbilt.edu/services/collaboration for more information.
+See its.vanderbilt.edu/services/ collaboration for more information.

 The ITS Help Desk provides information to students, faculty, and staff about VUnet and VUnet services.
-Help Desk locations, hours, contacts, and other information can be found at its.vanderbilt.edu/helpdesk.
+Help Desk locations, hours, contacts, and other information can be found at vanderbilt.edu/helpdesk.